bahamat/cf-primer/cf-primer.md

 # Promise Theory Book

-To learn more about Promise Theory, read the [book](http://shop.oreilly.com/product/0636920036289.do), "Thinking in Promises" by Mark Burgess.
+To learn more about Promise Theory, read the book ["Thinking in Promises"](http://shop.oreilly.com/product/0636920036289.do), by Mark Burgess.

 # Anatomy of a Promise